TMC INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That TMC The Metals Company Inc. Investors With Substantial Losses Have Opportunity To...

-NEW YORK, Nov.
-22, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against TMC the metals company Inc. ("TMC" or "the Company") (NASDAQ: TMC ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Nov.
+25, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against TMC the metals company Inc. (“TMC” or“the Company”) (NASDAQ: TMC) and certain of its officers.

 Class Definition